dtsatyam/RAG-Tutorial/RAG_Evaluation.md

 # 4. Evaluation Techniques for RAG

-Evaluating a Retrieval-Augmented Generation (RAG) system is more complex than evaluating a traditional NLP model, because performance depends on two distinct stages: **retrieval quality** and **generation quality**.
-A strong retriever with a weak generator (or vice versa) can still lead to poor results.
-Hence, evaluation must cover **end-to-end pipeline performance** as well as **individual components**.
+Evaluating a Retrieval-Augmented Generation (RAG) system is more complex than evaluating a traditional NLP model, because performance depends on three distinct stages: **retriever**, **re-ranker**, and **generator**.
+A strong retriever with a weak re-ranker or generator can still lead to poor results.
+Hence, evaluation must cover **each stage** as well as **end-to-end pipeline performance**.

 ---